CHNS 111: Intensive Introductory Modern Chinese

 About Classmates Assessment/Grading Chinese Table Disability Access

-Click here to go to a web site to practice your sounds and tones.
+Click here to go to a web site to use flashcards to practice characters.

 Click here for another web site to practice sounds and tones.